Teradata/product-help/UseCases/SalesOffload/README.md

 FROM sales_fact_offload_v);
 ```

-Final thing we will do is re-run our sales over time report, code is unchanged from the one above, we are now able to analyse all the sales data and not just the most recent year.
+Lastly, rerun the sales over time report.
+The code is not different, but now you are able to analyze all sales data and not just the most recent year:

 ```sql